-HOW TO USE: Take this medication by mouth with or without food, usually once a day, or twice a day every 12 hours, or as directed by your doctor.
+HOW TO USE: Take this medication by mouth with or without food as directed by your doctor, usually once a day.
+In children, this medication may also be taken twice a day (every 12 hours).
 Shake the bottle well before each dose.

 Antibiotics work best when the amount of medicine in your body is kept at a constant level.
 Therefore, take this drug at evenly spaced intervals.

 Continue to use this medication until the full prescribed amount is finished, even if symptoms disappear after a few days.
 Stopping the medication too early may allow bacteria to continue to grow, which may result in a relapse of the infection.

 Tell your doctor if your condition persists or worsens.

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration